Openbank-Java-Bootcamp/plantis-client/README.md

 - **Login/Signup Validations** - As a user I want to see a well described message if I add wrong the login and signup.
 - **404**- As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault.
 - **My plants** - As a user I want to see my plants and add notes.
+- **Add plants** - As an admin I want to upload an image and add a new plant into the database.
+- **Edit plants** - As an admin I want to update the current plants.
+- **Delete plants** - As an admin I want to delete the plants from the database.

 ## Technologies Used
 - React
+- CSS
+- Javascript
-- Visual Studio Code
+- HTML

 ## Future Work

-My plants page:
 - Water calendar.
-- Image upload.

-Homepage
-- Search
-- Improve styles
+- Improve style.

 ## React Router Routes (React App)
 | Path                      | Component            | Permissions                 | Behavior                                                                             |